 Delivery modes for learning

 In this delivery mode, all teaching and learning occurs in a face-to-face context, on campus.
 Content, communication and collaborations between teachers and students, students and students occurs on campus at set times, days and weeks, and assessment tasks are ‘physically’ handed in.
-This has been the delivery mode of learning and teaching in the tertiary education sector for many, many years (over a hundred in some institutions!).
+This has been the delivery mode of learning and teaching in the tertiary education sector for many, many years.
 Traditionally this has been comprised of the large group ‘passive’ lecture where students sit, listen and take notes from a teacher presenting course content and information, supported by a collaborative small group tutorial session to explore, analyse, debate and form judgements or opinions on the information provided in lectures and additional readings.

 In a modern day tertiary sector, the face-to-face learning and teaching opportunities have grown to include more active learning sessions – whether large or small groups.
 Face-to-face teaching can be an integral part of an on-campus student’s learning experience, however without an online component, student to access basic and additional course and learning information is limited.